The most comprehensive book ever published on the links between food, nutrition, physical activity and cancer prevention

 Summaries – in eight different languages - of our Second Expert Report: Food, Nutrition, Physical activity and the Prevention of Cancer: a Global Perspective

-The research evidence on breast, colorectal, pancreatic, endometrial, ovarian, prostate and liver cancers has been updated as part of our Continuous Update Project (CUP); these CUP reports replace the conclusions for these cancers from the Second Expert Report.
+The research evidence on breast, colorectal, pancreatic, endometrial, ovarian, prostate, liver, gallbladder and kidney cancers has been updated as part of our Continuous Update Project (CUP); these CUP reports replace the conclusions for these cancers from the Second Expert Report.
 A report analysing worldwide research on breast cancer survivors has also been published.